User Profile: Dr. Nancy French

 Dr. French uses remote sensing data and the application of remote sensing techniques to study forest ecosystems.
 More specifically, her research focuses on wildfires and the effects of these fires on the structure and function of ecosystems along with the impacts of wildfires to carbon cycling, energy balance, and air quality.
 Her research relies on a variety of remote sensing techniques to study vegetation, including synthetic aperture radar (SAR) images and data from multi-spectral sensors such as the joint NASA/USGS Landsat series of satellites and the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA’s Aqua and Terra Earth observing satellites.
 Dr. French also works with modeling experts to use NASA-developed models, such as the Carnegie-Ames-Stanford Approach (CASA) biosphere model, to predict future impacts on ecosystems based on past fire and ecosystem observational data.
 Examples of her recent research show the application of these various components.

 In one NASA study, Dr. French used geospatial and remote sensing methods to better understand, verify, and quantify expected increases in the number of wildfires in tundra ecosystems due to global climate change and predict future fire potential in northern Alaska.
 Data from MODIS along with Landsat optical imagery were used to assess changes in burn scars over time.
-In addition, SAR imagery from the European Space Agency’s European Remote Sensing Satellite (ERS-1/2) and the Japan Aerospace Exploration Agency’s Advanced Land Observing Satellite-1 (ALOS-1) were used to assess burned areas and the impacts of fire on changes in the amount of radar energy reflected from the land surface.
+In addition, SAR imagery from the European Space Agency’s (ESA) European Remote Sensing Satellites (ERS-1/2) and the Japan Aerospace Exploration Agency’s Advanced Land Observing Satellite-1 (ALOS-1) were used to assess burned areas and the impacts of fire on changes in the amount of radar energy reflected from the land surface.
 The use of MODIS, Landsat, and SAR imagery enabled a broad assessment of fire-impacted areas using a wide range of spectral bands (infrared, visible, and microwave).
 Images produced from these data allowed changes in these burn areas to be tracked over time as vegetation recovered.
 This research continues as part of NASA’s Arctic-Boreal Vulnerability Experiment (ABoVE).

 Dr. French also received NASA funding to develop methods for evaluating wildland fire emissions and fuel consumption.
 Prior to the development of satellite-based instruments to study vegetation and burned areas, assessments of emissions from biomass burning were based on fragmentary data from fire-activity reports submitted by land managers and government agencies.
 The value of these fire-activity reports was limited, though, due to their lack of detailed land use and land cover type data.
 As a result, these reports generally had overly broad assessments of the amount and type of vegetation burned and the characteristics of the burning.
 Through the use of remotely sensed data, Dr. French and her colleagues were able to more accurately assess vegetation type and ecological conditions in a burn area.
 These observations, combined with field data, led to the development of more precise methods for understanding the variability in wildfire emissions arising from the type of vegetation that is burned and the proportion of this fuel that is consumed.